 Christine Reed Artist Statement

-I didn’t get into drawing and painting much until I was a new mom at the age of 30.
+Being creative has been encouraged my entire life but I didn’t get into drawing and painting much until I was a new mom at the age of 30.
 A friend, who was also a new mom, and I would take turns watching our babies and going to art classes.
 I learned how to get past creative blocks and to still my inner critic.

+My photography interest came when I purchase an 1870 log home with palisade walls and moss chinking on 5 acres of land bordering Wood Lake outside Grantsburg, Wisconsin.
 I created a website called Unfettered Java with the idea of using creative methods to facilitate communication.
 My log home in the woods was a perfect place to host some art retreats and art classes.
 I love breaking down those voices that have people believing they just can’t draw or aren’t creative.
 I see art and taking time to create as a gift to myself.
 I set no expectations.
 I just wait to see what spills out of me.
 What I don’t like today could catapult me to a different perspective next month.
-Some things just need to percolate a bit while others become part of a collage.
+Some things just need to percolate a bit while others come easier.

 Cheers and Blessings! - Christine Reed